-The credentials required for admission to the master’s degree in global affairs as a matriculated student include the following:
+The credentials required for admission to the Master of Arts degree in Global Affairs as a matriculated student include the following:

 - A graduate application for admission.

 - Official transcripts from all colleges and universities previously attended.
-Applicants who are unable to provide official documents at the time of enrollment may register as matriculated students with a graduate faculty adviser.
+Applicants who are unable to provide official documents at the time of enrollment may register as non-matriculated students with a graduate faculty adviser.